easttennesseecc-star/Q-Top-Dog-IDE/Q-IDE_COMPLETE_CAPABILITY_INVENTORY.md

 **Unique Value Proposition**:
 ```
-"Q-IDE: The only IDE built for the future of development"
+"Top Dog: The only IDE built for the future of development"

 ├─ Solo Devs: "All the AI + all the languages in one place"
 ├─ Startups: "Professional IDE without the enterprise cost"